 At the beginning of the 9th century, a Phoenician princess named Jezebel was born, the daughter of King Ethball.
 The Bible does not describe her childhood, but from deductive reasoning, it is assumed that she lived in a fine home and was educated by the best tutors.
 Her family worshipped many gods, the most important being Baal, a nature god.
 While Jezebel was growing into a woman, Israel crowned a new king.
 To create an alliance with Israel, the king arranged for his son Ahab to wed Jezebel.
 Their marriage cemented a political alliance, but it was a dramatic event for the young woman.
 After enjoying a life of luxury, she was suddenly taken into a conservative society and made to oversee it.

 The story of Naboth is perhaps the best-known story of Jezebel's life.
-Naboth, a common landowner who lived close to the King's residence, was asked to give his land to King Ahab as a gift.
-Incredibly, Naboth refused.
-Incited by Naboth's refusal, Jezebel falsely charged him with blaspheming "God and the king," and had him condemned to death by stoning.
-She then took his plot of land.
-At this point, Elijah arrived and confronted King Ahab, and then predicted that Ahab and all of his heirs would be killed and that dogs will eat Jezebel, according to the famous story.
+Naboth, a common landowner who lived close to the King's residence, was asked to give his land to King Ahab in exchange for some compensation.
+Because of Jewish law, Naboth refused to give up his family's ancestral land.
+Incited by Naboth's refusal to King Ahab, Jezebel falsely charged him with treason and blaspheming "God and the king," and had him condemned to death by stoning.
+She then took his plot of land for the king.
+At this point, Elijah arrived and confronted King Ahab about this brutal transgression, and then predicted that Ahab and all of his heirs would be killed and that dogs will eat Jezebel, according to the famous story.